Using Server-Sent-Events (SSE) in .NET

 context.Response.CacheControl = "no-cache";

-// Simulate an SSE event stream, sending one message per second
+// Simulate an SSE event stream, sending a message every second

 int count = 0;